ndrean/UpImage/README.md

 ## Image transformation: Vix Vips

 It uses [Vix Vips](https://github.com/akash-akya/vix) (NIF based binding for `libvips`) to transform inputs into WEBP format, resize and produce thumbnails on the server from a binary.

+We target the device dimensions to respond.
+We produce 3 files: a thumbnail of max dim 200px, a file resized to 1440x??? (ratio preserved), and a file adapted to the device.

 All tasks are run concurently.